Baba Gurditta: Death

 According to legend, on the earlier part of the day of 15 March 1638 in Kiratpur, Baba Gurditta performed a miracle reluctantly under duress where he revived a cow which he, or another member of his hunting party, had accidentally shot and killed after mistaking it for a deer while he was out hunting.
+The owners of the cow complained and demanded that Baba Gurditta resurrect the animal, which he did.
 Guru Hargobind later admonished him for performing a miracle.
 Baba Gurditta was deeply affected by this reprimand by his father and silently retired himself to a secluded place outside of Kiratpur, near the shrine of Budhan Shah, where he died later the same day.
 The Guru searched for him and discovered his dead body, which brought upon much sadness to Hargobind and the Sikh congregation.
 These events may have had a strong impression on the young Tyag Mal (later Guru Tegh Bahadur), teaching him a lesson on the transience and impermanence of life.
 On the spot of his death now stands a dehrā (mausoleum).
-Another account of his death states that he died while wearing bridge-groom robes after his requested marriage to the daughter of Nakhora was rejected by his father.
+Another account of his death states that he died while wearing bride-groom robes after his requested marriage to the daughter of Nakhora was rejected by his father.
 He was succeeded as head of the Udasi sect by four of his disciples, them namely being Almast, Balu Hasne, Phul, and Goinde.

+Legacy

+Gurdwara Baba Gurditta located to the south of Kiratpur was erected in his memory, marking the location of his death and cremation.
+A sacred neem tree associated with Baba Gurditta can be found at this gurdwara.
+The neem tree supposedly sprouted from a neem twig that Baba Gurditta was holding when he died at the location.